uk-gov-mirror/hmcts.govuk-frontend/docs/contributing/coding-standards/components.md

 * set internal margins in a single direction
 * not rely on any other selector outside of the component scss file to style its children

+## Component folder structure and naming

+Component folder and files should be singular, except in cases where they are more commonly used in groups, for example, radios, breadcrumbs and checkboxes.

+An example component exists in `src/components/component-example`.

+Use this as the basis for creating new components.

+The folder structure should be:

+    component-name
+      - `_component-name.scss`
+      - `component-name.html`
+      - `component-name.js`
+      - `README.md`

 ## Testing components on their own
 You can run a subset of the test suite that only tests components by running: